Tampa Bay Lightning: Two dream seasons and first Stanley Cup championship (2002–2004)

-In the first round of the playoffs, the Lightning quickly fell two games behind in the series but followed the two losses with four consecutive wins for their first playoff series win in franchise history.
-However, in the semifinals, they went down in five games to the New Jersey Devils, who went on to win the Stanley Cup.
+In 2002–03, the team was led by the goaltending of Nikolai Khabibulin and the scoring efforts of Lecavalier, St. Louis, Fredrik Modin, Richards and Ruslan Fedotenko.
+They won the division by one point, giving them home-ice advantage in their first-round matchup with the Capitals.
+In the first round of the playoffs, the Lightning fell two games behind in the series but followed the two losses with four consecutive wins for their first playoff series win in franchise history.
+However, in the conference semifinals, they went down in five games to the New Jersey Devils.